b-lukaszuk/BS_wJ_eng/contents/lattice_paths.md

 We begin by defining a few constants.
 The type synonyms: `Pos` (shortcut for position), `Mov` (shortcut for move) will save us some typing later on.
-Whereas, `RIGHT` (shift by 1 unit along X-axis) and `DOWN` (shift by 1 unit along Y-axis) are the arrow coordinates in the Cartesian coordinate system.
+Whereas, `RIGHT` (shift by 1 unit along X-axis) and `DOWN` (shift by 1 unit along Y-axis) are the arrow coordinates in the Cartesian coordinate system, which together form a vector of available `MOVES`.

 Next, we define the `add` function.
 Its first version, aka method, allows to add a position (like a starting point, top left corner (0, 0)) to a move (like the